-This article is about the French film directed by Gaspar Noé which stars Monica Bellucci, Vincent Cassel, Albert Dupontel and Jo Prestia in the lead roles.
+This article is about the French film, Irreversible, directed by Gaspar Noé which stars Monica Bellucci, Vincent Cassel, Albert Dupontel and Jo Prestia in the lead roles.
 The movie runs backwards reminiscent of Nolan’s Memento.
 But other than that there is nothing similar between these two directors.
-Here’s the explanation of Irreversible in chronological order of events, spoilers ahead.
+Here’s the plot and ending of Irreversible in chronological order of events; spoilers ahead.

 Marcus .
 Alex .
 Pierre

 Marcus (Vincent) and Alex (Monica) are currently in a relationship.
 At some time in the past, Alex and Pierre (Albert) were in a relationship.
 While there might have been some tension in the past, the three are good friends now.

 Alex lives a happy life with Marcus.
 She enjoys spending time going to the park to read.
 This is the very last scene of the movie.
 We’ll get back to this segment again in the end.

 Marcus too lives a happy life with Alex but indulges in alcohol and drugs and also, other women.
 Alex knows about this and is not pleased as she is looking for something more serious.